Fayetteville man arrested in kidnapping, attempted robbery

 FAYETTEVILLE -- A Fayetteville man was arrested Tuesday after an incident Sunday in which police say he commandeered a woman's car at gunpoint.

-Allen D. Vanover, 39, of 221 E. Adobe St., was arrested Tuesday outside his home after he was identified by his parole officer who saw surveillance camera photos posted on Facebook by the Fayetteville Police Department.
+Allen D. Vanover, 39, of 221 E. Adobe St., was arrested Tuesday outside his home after he was identified by his parole officer who saw surveillance camera photos posted on Facebook by the Police Department, police said.
 Vanover was arrested in connection with kidnapping, attempted aggravated robbery and possession of firearms by certain persons.
 Vanover was being booked into the Washington County Detention Center on Wednesday morning.

 The woman went to her car, and the man approached her driver's door and prevented her from closing it, according to the report.
 The woman said the man was holding a gun and asked her for a ride, which she declined.